PokeMichele/SpineGTK/README.md

         ```
         xhost + local:
         ```
+        If it doesn't work at the first try you may have to use 'export DISPLAY=:0' to set the primary display as an environment variable
         NOTE: On Windows and MacOS you may have to install an XServer Software like VcXsrv, Xming (For Windows) or XQuartz (For MacOS) and get the WSL/XServer IP Address using 'ipconfig'
      - Run it with the following Command:
         ```